Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Bierstadt Lake

 Named after Albert Bierstadt, an artist who admired the lake in the 1870s, it is a hidden gem within the Bear Lake Corridor!
 This lake sits atop a forested moraine, a ridge composed of material left behind thousands of years ago by receding glaciers.
 It is a shallow lake with melting snow and rainwater—no streams flow in or out.
-Be on the lookout for mosquitos.
+Be on the lookout for mosquitoes.

 Use a trail map to help you navigate to Bierstadt Lake.
 Several trails intersect near this destination.
 Pay attention to where you are as you are